Sharvenium/ghost-site-ARCHIVE/techtalk/index.md

 subclass: "post page"
 ---

 Hey!
 Here you can find all the resources for the "Teen Tech Talk" Community sharing event that I host together with Singapore's Tampines Changkat Community Club and Zone 8 RN.
-Sign up for Teen Tech Talk over [here]!(https://teentechtalk.substack.com)
+Sign up for Teen Tech Talk over [here](https://teentechtalk.substack.com)!

-Learn more about Teen Tech Talk over [here] on Facebook(https://www.facebook.com/TCZN8RN).
+Learn more about Teen Tech Talk over [here](https://www.facebook.com/TCZN8RN)on Facebook.

 ## Notes for Previous Sessions
 - [Aug 2020 - 📱 Digital Detox](digital-detox)